PFans-201/Book_rec_system/scripts/queries.md

 the
 ## Simple Queries

-These are great for quick lookups or basic recommendations.
-Additionally this can work for any type of user (with or wihout preferences and/or ratings)
+The following queries are great for quick lookups or basic recommendations.
+Additionally this can work for any type of user (with or wihout preferences and/or ratings).
+These queries provide content-based (using book attributes like price) and popularity-based (using rating counts or scoring methods) recommendations.

 ### S1: top_books
 **Database**: MySQL
-**Description**: Find top M books with highest number of rating counts **Variables**: limit
+**Description**: Popularity-based recommendation: find top books with highest number of rating counts **Variables**: limit
 ```sql
 SELECT isbn, COUNT(ratings) AS rating_count